Trivest CAM - Instructions for Use with exocad design settings.

 • Some CAM software does not allow zirconia milling strategy to be set to 0% enlargement factor.
 If this happens, you may use another 1-1 milling strategy with the same "speed and feed" rate as zirconia and the same diamond coated tools as zirconia.
 Some customers have used a PMMA, Composite or Wax milling strategy with new CVD diamond coated burs and found success.

 2. Can I use DLC (Diamond Like Carbon) tools instead of CVD (Chemical Vapor Deposition) Diamond Tools?
+No, we do not recommend DLC tools, CVD is much better.

 • If you use DLC tools, they will wear out quickly.
 It is recommended to use high quality CVD Diamond tools for use with TriVest CAM dies.

-V1.5 - Last updated: June 25th, 2025
+V1.7 - Last updated: October 20th, 2025

 Was this article helpful?